aregsar/aregsarblog/blog/2021/mysql-configure-laravel/index.md

 Connect to the mysql server using a database management tool and create a database named the same as the DB_DATABASE setting value.

-## The MySQL connection configuration
+## The MySQL default connection configuration

-The default database driver configuration is already configured to use mysql as a fallback and uses the DB_CONNECTION that was set to mysql in the previous section.
+The default database driver configuration is already configured to use mysql as a fallback and uses the `DB_CONNECTION` that was set to mysql in the previous section.

-This is declared at the root level in then config/database.php file
+Here is the default connection declared at the root level in then `config/database.php` file

 ```php
 'default' => env('DB_CONNECTION', 'mysql'),
 ```

-The default connection setting selects the `mysql` connection which is declared in the connections array at the root level in the config/database.php file shown below:
+The default connection setting selects the `mysql` connection which is declared in the connections array at the root level in the `config/database.php` file shown below:

 ```php
     'connections' => [